How To Prepare for a Job Interview

 2. Consider your eligibility for the job

 Think about your qualifications and experience.
-Ask yourself why you should apply for that job and why the employer should hire you.
-Assessing how the job fits into your career path and what value you can add to the company will help you convince the interviewer about what makes you the best candidate for the position.
+Ask yourself why you are required to apply for that job and why the employer should hire you.
+Assessing how the job fits into your career path and what value you can add to the company helps you convince the interviewer about what makes you the best candidate for the position.

 3. Learn more about the company